All Episodes

 We have this what religion is Obama story.

-And both of these, the media profess not to understand the reasons we think what we think.
+In both of these, the media profess not to understand the reasons we think what we think.

-And they thus assign the reasons that we have to um bigotry.
+And they thus assign the reasons that we have to bigotry or a lack of sophistication or ignorance or what have you.

-Striking me uh more profoundly than it ever has.
+It really just, it's kind of striking me more profoundly than it ever has.

-I think the key word is adversarial.
+I think the key word is adversarial because they're just Democrats.

-They're they're just they're just leftists.
+They're just leftists.

 And when they fail to persuade us, when they fail to control us, when they fail to properly affect our opinions, then they get mad at us.